jasonnnnli/barcode-reader-docs/faq/general/supported-barcode-formats.md

 ---
 layout: default-layout
-title: What barcode types are supported by Dynamsoft Barcode Reader?
+title: What barcode formats are supported by Dynamsoft Barcode Reader?
 keywords: Dynamsoft Barcode Reader, FAQ, DBR Introduction, General, formats
-description: What barcode types are supported by Dynamsoft Barcode Reader?
+description: What barcode formats are supported by Dynamsoft Barcode Reader?
 needAutoGenerateSidebar: false
 ---

 # FAQ - General

-## What barcode types are supported by Dynamsoft Barcode Reader?
+## What barcode formats are supported by Dynamsoft Barcode Reader?

-The full list of supported barcode formats can be found [here](https://www.dynamsoft.com/barcode-reader/introduction/index.html?ver=latest#barcode-formats).
+The full list of supported barcode formats can be found [here]({{site.introduction}}index.html#supported-barcode-formats).